NZA-Just-GIS/THOLCADS-Zoning/DATA_DOWNLOAD/TABLES/README.md

 - `HOLC_Cities.csv` - identical to the `holc_cities.csv` file in the `tables` folder.

 - `Sum_Stats.xlsx` - summary statistics (means) for HOLC grades by region.
-Column headings should be self-evident, except possibly **Missing For.
+Column headings should be self-evident, except possibly **Missing Family Income** and **Missing For.
 Born**.
-This number represents the number of HOLC neighborhoods where a "foreign born" population is named but no percentage is listed.
-These cases could not be used to calculate the mean **Foreign Born (%)** value.
+These values represents the number of HOLC neighborhoods where the corresponding variables are missing from the area description sheets.
+These cases could not be used to calculate the mean **Family Income** and **Foreign Born (%)** values.

 # Correspondence
 For any issues with these scripts, please [create an issue](https://github.com/snmarkley1/HOLC_ADS/issues).